trueos/trueos-docs/trueos-handbook/luminaintro.rst

 The system tray is located in the right portion of the panel.
 Any applications that register a tray icon will appear in this area.
-For example, on a |trueos| system, icons will appear for Life Preserver, Mount Tray, and SysAdm™.
+For example, on a |trueos| system, icons will appear for Life Preserver, Mount Tray, and |sysadm|.
 Refer to :ref:`Interface` for instructions on modifying which applications appear in the system tray.
 Click or right-click an icon to interact with an application directly.
 The current system time shown by the clock is in the default format for the current locale.
-If you click the clock icon and then click "Time Zone", a menu will open where you can select to either "Use System Time" or click a country name in order to select a city to change to that city's time zone.
+Click the :guilabel:`clock`, then hover over :guilabel:`Time Zone` to open the time zone menu.
+From here, select either :guilabel:`Use System Time` or hover over a country name in order to select a city to change to that city's time zone.

 .. index:: desktop context menu
 .. _Desktop Context Menu: